AI Phone Answering After Hours: What It Catches and What It Costs

 Join hundreds of dental practices using Ringlyn AI to answer every call, fill every chair, and verify every insurance plan automatically.
 Book a personalized demo to see it in action with your own scheduling workflows.

 The AI connects to your PMS through secure APIs and data exchange protocols.
 It supports all major dental practice management systems including Dentrix, Eaglesoft, Open Dental, Curve Dental, CareStack, and Denticon.
-The integration is bidirectional and real-time, meaning appointments booked by the AI appear instantly on your schedule, and any changes made by your front desk are immediately reflected in the AI's available slot inventory.
+The integration is bidirectional and real-time, meaning appointments booked by the AI appear on your schedule within seconds, and any changes made by your front desk are immediately reflected in the AI's available slot inventory.
 Setup is handled during a guided onboarding process and typically takes less than a week.

 Modern AI voice agents use neural text-to-speech that sounds remarkably natural, complete with appropriate pacing, inflection, and empathy.
 While transparency policies vary by practice, many offices choose to briefly disclose the AI at the start of the call.
 Real-world data shows that patients overwhelmingly prefer an AI that answers immediately and resolves their request in one interaction over a human receptionist who puts them on hold or sends them to voicemail.
 Patient satisfaction scores on AI-handled calls consistently match or exceed those of human-handled calls.